 ASDA Battered Chicken Nuggets | Chicken Breast (58%), Wheat Flour, Water, Rapeseed Oil, Salt, Maize Flour, Tapioca Starch, Pea Fibre, Stabilisers (Diphosphates, Triphosphates), Dextrose, Raising Agents (Diphosphates, Sodium Carbonates), Yeast, Black Pepper Extract |

-Tesco Breaded Chicken Breast Nuggets | Chicken (58%), Wheat Flour [Wheat Flour, Calcium Carbonate, Iron, Niacin, Thiamin], Water, Rapeseed Oil, Pea Fibre, Wheat Starch, Salt, Yeast, Yeast Extract, Dextrose, Sugar, Garlic Powder, Onion Powder, Paprika, Sage, White Pepper. |
+Tesco Breaded Chicken Nuggets | Chicken (58%), Wheat Flour [Wheat Flour, Calcium Carbonate, Iron, Niacin, Thiamin], Water, Rapeseed Oil, Pea Fibre, Wheat Starch, Salt, Yeast, Yeast Extract, Dextrose, Sugar, Garlic Powder, Onion Powder, Paprika, Sage, White Pepper. |

 McDonalds Chicken McNuggets® | Chicken Breast Meat (45%), Water, Vegetable Oils (Sunflower, Rapeseed), Maize Flour, WHEAT Flour (contains Calcium Carbonate, Iron, Niacin, Thiamin), Starch, WHEAT Semolina, Breadcrumb (contains WHEAT), Natural Flavourings (contains CELERY), WHEAT Gluten, Potassium Chloride, Dried Glucose Syrup, Salt, Raising Agents (Sodium Carbonates), Spices (contains CELERY), Dextrose. |